-- 19. High Assurance Products and Controlled Cryptographic Items are to be physically secured in accordance with DSPF Principle 13 Communications Security (COMSEC), applicable Australian Communications Security Instructions (ACSI) documents and relevant instructions issued by ASD. - 20.
-Electronic Media that cannot be kept in Security Containers when not in useSome ICT equipment cannot feasibly be stored in security containers or rooms when not in use (e.g. desktop computers, printers, Multi-function device (MFD).
-Measures such as removable media, encryption and thin client technology can help to reduce the storage requirements of such devices. - 21.
-Where possible ICT equipment that cannot be stored in security containers or rooms should make use of removable non-volatile media (e.g. removable hard-drives) that can then be stored in an appropriate security container when not in use.
-In such cases: - a. the media are to be labelled with appropriate Protective Marking; - b. physical storage, handling and management processes must be documented and accredited as part of a system Standard Operating Procedures (SOP); - c. all users handling the media must be aware of their responsibilities; and - breaches of handling procedures that result in inadequate protection of media must be reported as a security incident in accordance with DSPF Principle 24 - Information Systems Security Incident Management. - 22.
-If suitable encryption is applied to reduce the 'handle as' Protective Marking this might reduce the zone required for storage.
+19. High Assurance Products and Controlled Cryptographic Items are to be physically secured in accordance with DSPF Principle 13 - Communications Security (COMSEC), applicable Australian Communications Security Instructions (ACSI) documents and relevant instructions issued by ASD.

+20. Electronic Media that cannot be kept in Security Containers when not in useSome ICT equipment cannot feasibly be stored in security containers or rooms when not in use (e.g. desktop computers, printers, Multi-function device (MFD).
+Measures such as removable media, encryption and thin client technology can help to reduce the storage requirements of such devices.

+21. Where possible ICT equipment that cannot be stored in security containers or rooms should make use of removable non-volatile media (e.g. removable hard-drives) that can then be stored in an appropriate security container when not in use.
+In such cases:

+- a. the media are to be labelled with appropriate Protective Marking; - b. physical storage, handling and management processes must be documented and accredited as part of a system Standard Operating Procedures (SOP); - c. all users handling the media must be aware of their responsibilities; and - d. breaches of handling procedures that result in inadequate protection of media must be reported as a security incident in accordance with DSPF Principle 24 Information Systems Security Incident Management.

+22. If suitable encryption is applied to reduce the 'handle as' Protective Marking this might reduce the zone required for storage.
 Encryption is intended to protect the confidentiality of information and can have benefits in terms of integrity.
-However, it does not protect the availability of information.
-These factors need to be considered when assessing suitable zones for encrypted devices.
+However, it

-- 23. Thin client technology can reduce physical requirements for storage when equipment is not in use by reducing or eliminating local storage of information.
-When assessing suitable zones for thin client devices, the following are to be considered: - a. does the device store or cache any information locally; - b. does the device contain any sensitive information locally in firmware; and - c. could malicious modification of the device hardware or firmware affect the security of the network?
+23. Thin client technology can reduce physical requirements for storage when equipment is not in use by reducing or eliminating local storage of information.
+When assessing suitable zones for thin client devices, the following are to be considered:

+- a. does the device store or cache any information locally; - b. does the device contain any sensitive information locally in firmware; and - c. could malicious modification of the device hardware or firmware affect the security of the network?